GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: GroundGazer

 \subsection{Image transformation}

-The first step of our processing is the transformation of the distorted and skewed image collected by the fisheye camera to a top-down view of the chessboard floor.
+The initial step of our \gls{GG} localization algorithm transforms the distorted and skewed image collected by the fisheye camera to a top-down view of the chessboard floor.
 This step consists of two transformations.
-First, the fisheye image needs to be undistorted.
-We apply the built-in \texttt{undistort} function from OpenCV \cite{opencv_library}\footnote{If not specified otherwise, we always refer to OpenCV functions for the remainder of the paper.}.
-This function takes as input the distorted fisheye image, the intrinsic matrix $\mathbf{K}$ of the camera, and its distortion coefficient vector $\underline{d}$, and outputs the undistorted image.
-The intrinsic matrix $\mathbf{K}$ and the distortion coefficient vector $\underline{d}$ have to be determined beforehand by camera calibration.
-We used a printed chessboard pattern and the \texttt{calibrateCamera} function for this task.
-A distorted fisheye image and the result after undistortion are shown in Fig.~\ref{fig:original} and Fig.~\ref{fig:undistorted}, respectively.
-The second step transforms the undistorted image to a top-down view.
-This can be realized with the \texttt{warpPerspective} function, which takes the undistorted image and the homography matrix as input and gives the top-down view.
-The homography relates the undistorted and the top-down view.
-It can be estimated with the \texttt{findHomography} function and corresponding image points of the two views.
-We take four known corner points of the most central chessboard square with a size of (300, 300) pixels after transformation for the wanted top-down view and select four corresponding chessboard corner points from the undistorted image.
-The transformed image from the top-down perspective is given in Fig.~\ref{fig:topdown}.
+First, the fisheye image is undistorted.
+The required intrinsic matrix $\mathbf{K}$ of the camera and its distortion coefficient vector $\underline{d}$ are estimated with a printed chessboard pattern.
+A distorted fisheye image and the undistorted result are shown in Fig.~\ref{fig:original} and Fig.~\ref{fig:undistorted}, respectively.
+Then, the undistorted image is transformed to a top-down view by perspective transformation, depicted in Fig.~\ref{fig:topdown}.
+Since \gls{GG} localizes the crosshair center relative to its square corners, errors in undistortion and perspective transformation have little influence on the positioning accuracy.
+The homography matrix for perspective transformation is estimated offline with four corresponding square corner points of both views.
+The \gls{AMR} heading has to match the orientation of the transformed chessboard to align them.
+We calibrate at $\theta=90^\circ$, thus the edges of the top-down view square are parallel to the image axes.
+We set its size to (300, 300) pixels.
+The four corresponding points from the undistorted image view are the corners of the central crosshair square.

+Alternatively, heading could be estimated with the angle between a similarly calibrated, vertical crosshair line that points in heading direction and the $x$-direction chessboard line.
+This makes heading estimation independent of the camera orientation and thus of camera vibrations.
+However, it is still susceptible to lesser laser diode vibrations and it makes heading estimation dependent on the crosshair line detection, which is worse than the chessboard line detection due to broader edges, crosshair distortion on uneven ground etc., and therefore not chosen.